nitinkc/nitinkc.github.io/_posts/microservices/2022-02-10-dependency-injection-concepts.md

 You can also use `@Qualifier` in conjunction
 with `@Autowired` to specify which bean to inject if there are multiple candidates.

+- `@Primary` - Multiple beans of the same type and one is intended to go in by **default**
+- `@Qualifier` - Used to specify which exact bean should be injected when multiple beans of the same type are available.
+  It allows to explicitly select a bean by name or identifier

 ```java
 public interface PaymentService {
     String processPayment();